jwlup/jwlup/README.md

 - 👋 Hi, I’m @jwlup
 - 👀 I’m interested in emoji?
-- 🌱 I’m currently learning web development with the odin project and twisted python
+- 🌱 I’m currently learning web development with the odin project and the twisted python package (by myself I guess)
 - 💞️ I’m looking to collaborate on something?
 - 📫 How to reach me ...